encode/django-rest-framework/CONTRIBUTING.md

 # Contributing to REST framework

 > The world can only really be changed one piece at a time.
-The art is picking that piece.
+The art is picking that piece.said by
 >
 > &mdash; [Tim Berners-Lee][cite]